 Source: Investor Relations

-Aerospace & Aviation make up the bulk of company EBITDA.
-The strategy of the company is to grow its portfolio of diversified niche operations through acquisitions, to provide shareholders with a reliable and growing dividend.
+Aerospace & Aviation make up the bulk of the company’s EBITDA.
+The strategy of the company is to grow its portfolio of diversified niche operations through acquisitions to provide shareholders with a reliable and growing dividend.

 Acquisition candidates must have a track record of profits and strong, continued cash flow generation with committed management focused on building the business post-acquisition.

-We expect FY2021 EPS of $2.20, assuming partial recovery of the company’s aviation business.
-We have set our estimated 5-year compound annual growth rate of adjusted EPS to 7%, as the company’s bottom line gradually recovers in a post–COVID–19 world.
+We have set our estimated 5-year compound annual growth rate of adjusted EPS to 3%, as much of the company’s post-pandemic recovery has now taken place.

-We retain our dividend-per-share growth projections at around 4% during that period, slightly lower than the company’s historical (Canadian) average.
-This incorporates some lag in its financials amid the somewhat slow recovery from the pandemic conditions.
+We retain our dividend-per-share growth projections at around 2% during that period, slightly lower than the company’s historical (Canadian) average.
+The lower dividend growth rate will improve the dividend’s safety over the long term, ensuring adequate dividend coverage.